 The law provides for corporal punishment for sexual relations and pregnancy outside of marriage.
 The government may imprison and deport noncitizen women if they bear children out of wedlock.
 In previous years, authorities arrested some victims of sexual assault for sexual relations outside of marriage.

 Women who worked in the private sector regularly did not receive equal benefits and reportedly faced discrimination in promotions and pay (see section 7.d.).
+Labor law prohibits women from working in hazardous, strenuous, or physically or morally harmful jobs.

-While foreign men working in the country and earning a salary above a certain level could obtain residency permits for their families for three years, a foreign woman could obtain a one year, renewable permit for her family only if she was working in a job deemed rare or with a specialty such as health care, engineering, or teaching.
+While foreign men working in the country and earning a salary above a certain level could obtain residency permits for their families for three years, a foreign woman could obtain a one-year, renewable permit for her family only if she was working in a job deemed rare or with a specialty such as health care, engineering, or teaching.

 While education is equally accessible, federal law prohibits coeducation in public schools and universities, except in the United Arab Emirates University’s Executive MBA program and in certain graduate programs at Zayed University.
 A large number of private schools, private universities, and institutions, however, were coeducational.
-Women hold two-thirds of public sector posts, including 30 percent of senior and decision-making positions, according to government estimates.

-The government excluded women from certain social benefits including land grants for building houses because tribal family law often designates men as the heads of families.
+The government excluded women from certain social benefits, including land grants for building houses because tribal family law often designates men as the heads of families.

 The government has a Gender Balance Council to promote a greater role for female citizens, but not noncitizens, who were working outside the home.
-Its activities primarily focused on speaking and awareness raising activities including seminars, workshops, and conferences aimed at educating and empowering women.
-The government requires female participation on the boards of government agencies and companies.

 Education: Education is compulsory through the ninth grade; however, the law was not enforced, and some children did not attend school, especially children of noncitizens.
 Noncitizen children could enroll in public schools only if they scored more than 90 percent on entrance examinations, which authorities administered only in Arabic.
 The government provided free primary education only to citizens.
 Public schools are not coeducational after kindergarten.
 Islamic studies are mandatory in all public schools and in private schools serving Muslim students.

 Child Abuse: The law prohibits child abuse and the government has taken steps to increase awareness of the issue.
 The government provided shelter and help for child victims of abuse or sexual exploitation.
-Newspapers frequently advertised the Ministry of Interior’s child abuse reporting hotline and carried stories of prosecutions of child abuse cases.
-In June the government enacted a new Child Rights Law that included increased reporting requirements for suspected cases of child abuse, tightened definitions of abuse, and increased legal punishments.

 Early and Forced Marriage: The legal age of marriage for both men and women is 18.